comptoolsres/comptoolsres.github.io/TLCL_reading_notes_5.md

     The `for` loop is set up with the `for` command, "`i`" is a variable to hold each instance of the items in the list, "`in`" separates the variable and the list of items, and then the items are listed.
 Within the loop, everything between the "`do`" and "`done`" is executed for each item in the list.

-{% include tip.html content="Take the time now to play with and understand `for` loops--this is easily the most common programming tool and something you will use all the time!" %}
+{% include tip.html content="Take the time now to play with and understand `for` loops--this is one of the most common programming tools and something you will use all the time!" %}

 * The list passed into the for loop can take many forms, some examples: